LuckyServ/OpenMod/README.md

 > In order to make shopping around for items appealing again, increase game depth and alleviate the lack of pills, throwables are back as well as gas cans, propane tanks, etc.

-- Melees will be found in the map (limit of 2).
+- Melees will be found in the map (no limits).
 Tonfas and CS Knife are disabled.

 ## Weapons